-She turned away just as his eyes ignited with mirth.
+She turned away just as his eyes ignited with amusement.
 A visceral sound rose, filling the air behind her, and he erupted in a loud belly laugh just as she began to walk away.

-Out on Amazon in Autumn 2018 in 4 kindle episodes!
-See here for the book trailer, blurb, and for our prepublication offer to read episode 1 for FREE: http://effrosyniwrites.com/books/the-raven-witch-of-corfu/
+Out on Amazon in Autumn 2018 in 4 kindle episodes! http://effrosyniwrites.com/books/the-raven-witch-of-corfu/